webix-hub/docs/data/tutorials/quick_start_details.md

 5 .
 Now we can insert some components into the layout view.

-We'll put a template that will serve as the app's header into the 1st row.
+We'll put a template that will serve as the application's header into the first row.

 ~~~js